Best of Central Asia Tour – Spring

 Shahizinda Samarkand in Uzbekistan

 After breakfast, we continue to explore the fairytale city of Samarkand.
-We go first to the Shah-i Zinda, a magnificent tiled necropolis; and then visit Ulgubek’s Observatory, which was once the biggest research center in Central Asia.
+We go first to the Shah-i Zinda, a magnificent tiled necropolis; and then visit Ulugbek’s Observatory, which was once the biggest research center in Central Asia.
 Ulugbek was decades ahead of the West with his observations of the solar system and the Earth, and we will learn more about his story in this prestigious setting.
-Our next stop will be the Konigil Paper Mill.
-Here you will see the process of making paper from mulberry tree bark, just as it was done in 8th-century Samarkand.
-After lunch, we will visit Afrasiyab Museum to learn about the ancient city of Samarkand – then known as Afrasiyab – which was destroyed by the Mongols in the early 13th century.
+We will also Afrasiyab Museum to learn about the ancient city of Samarkand – then known as Afrasiyab – which was destroyed by the Mongols in the early 13th century.
+Free time with optional activities in the afternoon.
 Uzbek farewell dinner in a popular local restaurant.

 Tajikistan one of the seven lakes in the Fan mountains

 Today, embark on a memorable adventure as we cross the border from Uzbekistan to Tajikistan.
+Cross the border on foot and meet your Tajik local guide on the other side.
 Our day trip will start with a bumpy ride into the mountains to explore the area of the Seven Lakes.
 This mountain valley is not far from Penjikent, but due to the terrible road conditions, this trip takes a full day.
 We will drive up until the sixth lake.
 It is then a short and easy hike of about two hours (both ways) to the seventh and highest lake, Hazorchashma.
 There will be time to enjoy the scenery and wander along the lake shore before hiking back down to the sixth lake and going slowly by road to Penjikent with a few stops in some of the mountain villages.

 Isakanderkul Tajikistan